tfburns/State-Complexes-of-Gridworlds/README.md

 (and vice-versa)

 Of course, if you wish to do more than just the above, you will need to dig into the code a bit.
-I may in the future make this whole package into something more user-friendly, but for now this is it.
+I may in the future make this whole repo into something more user-friendly, but for now this is it.
 I hope that comments within the code and a few Google searches are enough to tide you through, but if not and you require any assistance, please feel free to contact me via GitHub :)

 ## References